fubar2/treeval_gal/hic_mapping/README.md

 bed_to_contacts.sh $file > pre.bed
 ```

-That script is some fugly awk and sorting:
+That script is some awk and sorting:

 ```
 #!/bin/bash